Instructional Coaches help teachers build their capacities and facilitate data-driven professional development that maximizes student potential.

 1. Why Do You Want To Be An Instructional Coach?

-Easy Answer: I would like to help teachers grow and enable students to reach their potential to the fullest.
+Example Answer: I would like to help teachers grow and enable students to reach their potential to the fullest.
 My experience working with my staff to develop new methods of teaching taught me about the positive impact that coaching can bring.
 I’m passionate about helping educators develop their in their skills.

 2. What Qualities Make An Effective Instructional Coach?

-Simple Answer: Good listeners who establish trust by providing support without judgment.
+Example Answer: Good listeners who establish trust by providing support without judgment.
 They are excellent communicators, collaborators, and facilitators.
 They can personalize learning while directing teachers towards best practices making use of data efficiently.

 3. How Would You Help Struggling Teachers Improve Their Instruction?

-Simple Answer The first step is to examine assessment data in order to pinpoint areas of growth and observe the classroom in a non-invasive way to understand the challenges they face prior to establishing a customized coaching program.
+Example Answer: The first step is to examine assessment data in order to pinpoint areas of growth and observe the classroom in a non-invasive way to understand the challenges they face prior to establishing a customized coaching program.

 Through asking questions that reflect or co-planning the accommodations I’d help teachers improve their skills through manageable steps.